xavier-orcutt/chinle-primarycare-scheduler/README.md

 At this time, only the internal medicine scheduler is active.
 Versions for family practice and pediatrics are in development.

 ## Problem Overview
 Creating fair and functional clinic schedules is complex.
-Schedulers must balance many moving parts.
-This tool treats the task as a constraint-based puzzle, searching for a schedule that satisfies all rules.
+This tool treats the task as a constraint-based puzzle, searching for a schedule that satisfies all pre-defined rules.

 While the number of possible schedules is enormous, especially across months and departments, only a small fraction are valid.
 To solve this efficiently, we use CP-SAT, a powerful open-source solver developed by Google that’s designed for precisely this kind of constraint satisfaction problem.